 We upskill local authorities and communities to:

 better identify and consider young women and girls affected by, or at risk of involvement in 'gangs' and county lines;

-critically review and analyse cases and systems to support the gender-mainstreaming of provision for young people affected by gangs and county lines;
+critically review and analyse cases and systems to support the gender-mainstreaming of provision for young people affected by criminal exploitation and violence;

 increase the capacity of local authorities and partners to better respond to young women and girls affected by, or at risk of involvement in 'gangs' and county lines.

 Our case consultations are designed to develop professional competency by sharing our practice experience.
-Case consultations involve working with the practitioner to increase engagement with the young woman, recognise and challenge usual power dynamics in service provision, and ensure young women are better connected to services and resources in order to reduce harm.
+Case consultations involve working with the practitioner to increase engagement with the young woman and recognise and challenge the usual power dynamics in service provision.
+We aim to ensure that young women are better connected to services and resources in order to reduce harm.

 We work to become a critical friend to services, with a shared aim of eradicating oppressive practice, safeguarding young women and amplifying their voice in this process.
 Ultimately, our case consultations will upskill, raise awareness, and support professionals to better provide services to young women and girls through the lens of gender and other intersections of identity.